Junior Chef Competition

 Students will have 30 minutes to shop at Farmers Market of the Ozarks.
 Listen for the 5 and 1 minute warnings over the intercom!

-Student participants and team coaches travel back to Hickory Hills for the competition.
+Student participants and team coaches travel back to Hillcrest for the competition.

 Jr. Chef Set-up